Privatix/smart-contract/README.md

 Privatix Token Contact holds all PRIX tokens and compliant with the ERC20 standard.

-Privatix Token Contact is used for:
+Privatix Token Contract is used for:
 * Token exchange
-* Upgrade to new service contract
+* As upgrade path to new service contract

 ## Authors